daveabrock/ImageUploader/README.md

 - Copies image to Azure Blob Storage
 - Adds metadata (including the new Azure Storage URI to Cosmos DB)

+This is all in support of [my "Blast Off with Blazor" site](https://github.com/daveabrock/NASAImageOfDay).

 ## Run locally

 To run locally, you'll need: